ilyaveruk/Driving-Lessons-Simulator/README.md

 # Driving Lessons Simulator
 Final year project in ORT Braude

-Credentials for Viewing the versions in Unity Verison Control:
+Credentials for viewing the versions in Unity Verison Control:
 Username: drivinglessonssimulator@gmail.com
 Password: Braude2024

-Link for Version Control and changeset history of Unity project: https://cloud.unity.com/home/organizations/18967855743533/plastic-scm/organizations/NewTema/repositories/Final%20Year%20Project
+Link for Version control and changeset history of Unity project: https://cloud.unity.com/home/organizations/18967855743533/plastic-scm/organizations/NewTema/repositories/Final%20Year%20Project

 Welcome to the **Driving Lessons Simulator** project!
 This simulator provides a comprehensive platform for both drivers and instructors to enhance driving skills and manage training sessions effectively.